sanjxksl/Aesthify/README.md

 ## ✨ Overview

-**aesthify** is a computer vision-powered framework designed to quantify and evaluates the visual aesthetics of images, especially focused on room layouts and interior designs.
+**Aesthify** is a computer vision-powered framework designed to quantify and evaluates the visual aesthetics of images, especially focused on room layouts and interior designs.
 It uses a combination of deep learning (YOLOv8 + Roboflow) for object detection and a handcrafted quantitative model based on Gestalt principles to score images across seven aesthetic dimensions.

 🔎 **Focus Areas**: